Web3 Security Glossary

 Onchain Threat Protection

-a feature of ODR systems that refers to their ability to provide continuous monitoring of contracts, tokens, and unmanaged wallets.
-This monitoring is usually done through onchain analysis, and is aimed at detecting and responding to threats promptly.
+A feature of ODR systems that refers to their ability to provide continuous monitoring of contracts, tokens, and unmanaged wallets.

 Onchain Visibility